 You should be aware of changes in implied volatility in order to exit market on time.
 For example, you can take an early profit before the stock has reached the target, or you can cut a loss early without the unfavorable stock movement.

 So, long positions (long calls or puts) take advantage of higher implied volatility and they can suffer from the decrease in IV.
 Talking about short calls and puts we take advantage in case of a decrease in IV, note that uncovered options also cause extremely high levels of risk.

 The effect of changing IV varies with complex strategies.
-The prime example to benefit from the increased IV is long straddles and strangles, and backspreads strategies, the latter involves buying more options than selling and that’s why profit from long options should outpace loss on short.
+The prime example to benefit from the increased IV is long straddles and strangles, (in my opinion it’s the best option trading strategy) and backspreads strategies, the latter involves buying more options than selling and that’s why profit from long options should outpace loss on short.

 As you know, long strangle is the option strategy with limited risk based on volatility, which lies in the simultaneous buying calls and puts on one asset with higher/lower strikes respectively.
 Long straddle is the option strategy based on volatility, which lies in the simultaneous buying call and put options on one asset with same strikes.

 Increased IV volatility and consequently increased option prices in both cases can benefit greater since in this option strategies unlike uncovered options the risk is unlimited.

 Typical strategies that want IV to go down are: